-38.14.2 If your concern is a safeguarding concern about a child or adult at risk (rather than about potential malpractice), this should be reported to Monmouthshire Children's Services or Adult Services respectively via normal Child Protection /Protection of Vulnerable Adults (POVA) processes.
+39.14.2 If your concern is a safeguarding concern about a child or adult at risk (rather than about potential malpractice), this should be reported to Monmouthshire Children's Services or Adult Services respectively via normal Child Protection /Protection of Vulnerable Adults (POVA) processes.
 Tel: 01633 644 644.

-38.15 Procedure for Making a Whistleblowing Allegation
+39.15 Procedure for Making a Whistleblowing Allegation

-- 38.15.1 If possible the concern should be put in writing for the avoidance of doubt.
-It should set out: - (a) the background and history of the concern; - (b) names, dates and places where possible; - (c) an explanation of the reason for the concerns. - 38.15.2 If you feel unable to put the matter in writing you can still raise your concern verbally.
+- 39.15.1 If possible the concern should be put in writing for the avoidance of doubt.
+It should set out: - (a) the background and history of the concern; - (b) names, dates and places where possible; - (c) an explanation of the reason for the concerns. - 39.15.2 If you feel unable to put the matter in writing you can still raise your concern verbally.
 Also if you feel that you cannot express your concerns with the Council / School Governing Body, you can also ask your Trade Union representative or work based colleague to raise the matter on your behalf and/or to support you in raising the concern.
-The above table provides a guide to whom a concern can be raised with advice and support on this can be sought from People Services HR (01633 644644), the Legal department (01633 644 064) or your Trade Union representative. - 38.15.3 If the concern needs to have Police or other statutory authority involvement, the whistleblowing process will be halted until the statutory authorities have completed their investigations and confirmed that it is appropriate to continue with the whistleblowing process.
-This must take place even if the statutory authorities take the decision not to pursue a criminal investigation. - 38.15.4 Normally, the person who the concern is raised with, or reported to, becomes the Designated Officer.
-The Designated Officer is responsible for making initial enquiries about the matter and for keeping all parties informed of progress and advising of the outcome.
-It may be necessary for the Council/School Governing Body to appoint a person other than the person to whom the allegation or concern was raised with/reported to.
+The above table provides a guide to whom a concern can be raised with advice and support on this can be sought from People Services HR (01633 644644), the Legal department (01633 644 064) or your Trade Union representative.